sailoog/openplotter-documentation/en/sdr_ais.md

 A DVB-T dongle will need more power than the Raspberry Pi USB port can provide.
 You need to plug the dongle into a powered USB hub.

-You can buy our DVB-T dongle and we can calibrate it for you and include a note with the correction value (ppm):
+You can buy our DVB-T dongle and we can calibrate it for you and include a note with the gain and correction value (ppm):

 http://www.sailoog.com/shop-category/openplotter